delph123/supplejs/README.md

     // Create a signal with read/write segregation const [count, setCount] = createSignal(0);

-    // Component is called once and must return an "rendering" function
+    // Component in SuppleJS are ephemeral.
+They will be called only once and
-    // that will be called each time that the component needs to be re-rendered return () => (
+    // must return a "rendering" function that will be called each time the
+    // component needs to be re-rendered.
+    return () => (
-        // This button will actually never re-render since the signal
+        // This button will actually never re-render since the signal is not
+        // called here but in a nested context (created by the JSX expression
+        // {count}).
+The expression refers to a function that will be unwrapped
-        // is not called and will be unwrapped by Supple's reactive
+        // by Supple's reactive system in a nested context automatically, so
-        // system, so that only count value needs to be changed in the
+        // that only count value needs to be changed in the DOM when the button
-        // DOM when the button is clicked.
+        // is clicked.
         <button
             onClick={
                 // The onClick handler uses the signal writer to update